 I had Sheena demonstrate.

-Stand with your feet slightly wider than shoulder width apart.
-Put your hands on your seat, as if you were going to put your hands in your pockets.
+Stand with your feet slightly wider than shoulder-width apart.
+Put your hands on your seat as if you were going to put your hands in your pockets.
 Arch your back and then relax.
 Try to go progressively further and further back.
-Do this for 5 repetitions.
+Do this for five repetitions.

-We are dynamically stretching the front of the hip, working on the rectus femoris and other hip flexors.
+We are stretching the front of the hip dynamically, working on the rectus femoris and other hip flexors.
 We are also working on the mobility of the back by loosening up the back.
-Do one set of 5 repetitions in a smooth controlled movement with a brief hold at the end position.
+Do one set of 5 repetitions in a smooth, controlled movement with a brief hold at the end position.

-Use the wall to eliminate balance, so that you can focus on the stretch.
+Use the wall to eliminate balance so you can focus on the stretch.

 Standing Hip Flexor Stretch

 Take a big step back with your toes pointing straight ahead.
-Raise up on the ball of your back foot and lift your heel.
-Tighten up your abdominal area, tighten up your glutes, and bring your hips forward.
-Look for a static stretch in the hip flexor and in the rectus femoris or thigh area.
+Raise the ball of your back foot and lift your heel.
+Tighten your abdominal area, tighten your glutes, and bring your hips forward.
+Look for a static stretch in the hip flexor and the rectus femoris or thigh area.
 This is the front of the hip/thigh area.
 Hold this position for about 20 seconds.

-What we did in the previous exercise is a dynamic stretch.
+What we did in the previous exercise was a dynamic stretch.
+Do this twice on each side, alternating back and forth.
 With this exercise, you are looking for a light stretch but not ripping apart the muscle.
-Do this twice on each side, alternating back and forth.

-It is common when it comes to over active hip flexors, the front of the thigh muscle or the rectus femoris, that people are weak in their core when it comes to unilateral work.
-Spend some time working on strengthening your core while working on leg movement.
+It is common for overactive hip flexors, the front of the thigh muscle or the rectus femoris, that people are weak in their Core when it comes to unilateral work.
+Spend some time working on strengthening your Core while working on leg movement.

 Strengthening the Core and the Abdominal area

 Lie on your back, and brace or tighten up your abdominal area.
-Lift your leg up at 90 degrees, with your knee coming over the hip, and then lower back down.
+Lift your leg at 90 degrees, with your knee coming over the hip, and lower back down.
+Alternate back and forth.
 Switch to the other side while still tightening the abdominal area.
-Alternate back and forth.

-I suggest going through this three times on each side; alternating while still holding that abdominal area.
+I suggest going through this three times on each side, alternating while holding that abdominal area.
 Relax after doing the repetitions.
-Keep a smooth controlled movement.
+Keep a smooth, controlled movement.
 The abdominal area should be tight the entire time, while the curve in your lower back stays the same.

 Rick Kaselj, MS

-Lastly, if you are looking for a comprehensive solution when it comes to dealing with tight hip flexors, you should click here to take a look at the program called Unlock Your Hip Flexors.
+Lastly, if you are looking for a comprehensive solution to dealing with tight hip flexors, you should click here to take a look at the program Unlock Your Hip Flexors.